swina/nuxpresso-docs/src/moka/README.md

 In order to create/update any block or article you need to authenticate as user on Strapi CMS.

-Thus means that you need to create a user and grant full permissions to the following collections:
+Thus means that you need to create a user and grant full permissions for the authenticated role to the following collections:

 - Articles
 - Categories
 - Components
 - Settings
 - Elements
 - File Upload

+You can alternatively create a custom role, create a user with your custom role and grant full permissions as above.